wangwenx190/framelesshelper/README.md

 - Widgets: Nested frameless windows are supported now!
 - Linux: There have been many improvements to the Linux/X11 implementation!
 Most of them won't be directly visible to the user, but the code quality has been greatly improved.
+- macOS: The frameless windows will now use native window frame and buttons, only the title bar itself is hidden, which also means the window will have round corners as all other native windows on macOS.
 - Routine bug fixes and internal refactorings.

 ## Highlights v2.3